 In the first lines of ‘Fox in Socks,’ the reader encounter’s Seuss’ unmistakable use of rhyme.
-The speaker introduces some of the primary imagery that’s going to make up the bulk of the poem.
-These include that of foxes, boxes, bricks, and something that Seuss creates called a “Knox”.
+The speaker introduces some of the primary imagery that will make up the bulk of the poem.
+These include foxes, boxes, bricks, and something that Seuss creates called a “Knox.”
 The latter is a yellow anthropomorphic character that Seuss used for this specific story.
 These first lines also bring in some of the most important words of the story, those that a young reader is meant to familiarize themselves with, box, brick, clock, chicks, all of which rhyme, at least to an extent.

 Seuss immediately utilizes a technique that appears in all of his books/poems/stories, repetition.
 It is seen through the use and reuse of images, ideas, or words/phrases and is used in a very energetic way.
 In this case, all of those occur.
 The words “Knox” and “Fox” are used most often as the two characters address and describe one another.
-The fox creates increasingly complex tongue twisters, meant to challenge and entertain the young readers, will Knox complains about their difficulty.
+The fox creates increasingly complex tongue twisters, meant to challenge and entertain the young readers, while Knox complains about their difficulty.

 Another technique that can be seen prominently within these lines is anaphora.
-It is the repetition of a word or phrase at the beginning go multiple lines, usually in succession but not always.
-For instance, “Chicks with bricks” and “Lets do tricks”.
+It is the repetition of a word or phrase at the beginning of multiple lines, usually in succession but not always.
+For instance, “Chicks with bricks” and “Let’s do tricks.”